MitanshuV/TRAVEL_PLANNER/README.md

 Steps for Installation:

- -step 1: Clone This Repository
+- step 1: Clone This Repository
- -step 2: navigate to cd /frontend
+- step 2: navigate to cd /frontend
- -step 3: npm install to install the packages
+- step 3: npm install to install the packages
- -step 4: configure the tailwind and shadcn UI library -step 5: run commnad npm run dev
+- step 4: configure the tailwind and shadcn UI library
+- step 5: run commnad npm run dev